 Positioning & The Drilling Jar Placement In BHA:

-Prediction of the location of the stuck point is not straight forward and depends on the types of formations drilled, wellbore conditions and driller’s experience in the area.
+Prediction of the location of the stuck point ( check also free point calculation for stuck pipe) is not straight forward and depends on the types of formations drilled, wellbore conditions and driller’s experience in the area.

 For example, if a BHA with three Stabilizers is used to drill sloughing shale, it is likely that the shale will slough and pack around all three stabilizers.
 In this case the jars are often placed above the top stabilizer.
 Usually, few drill collars are placed above the jars to achieve effective jarring force on the drill collars below the jars.